christopherkenny/palette/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new release.
+New maintainer:
+  Christopher T. Kenny <ctkenny@proton.me>
+Old maintainer(s):
+  Christopher T. Kenny <christopherkenny@fas.harvard.edu>

 ## Additional notes

-* There is not a currently a corresponding paper to cite in the description.
+* This includes updating the maintainer email to ctkenny@proton.me.
+Please see the email from christopherkenny@fas.harvard.edu on 2025-08-29 for confirmation.